-Located in a small valley off a dirt road, Two Pigs Farm is a typical mountain farm with, yes, two (actually 5) pigs, two Herefords, two Randall Linebacks, a couple dozen chickens, bees, corn, potatoes, an apple orchard, and horses including a working team, King and Rio.
+Located in a small valley off a dirt road, Two Pigs Farm is a typical mountain farm with, yes, two pigs (seasonally), some horses, about a dozen chickens, bees, corn, an apple orchard, and lots of berry bushes, including blueberries, raspberries and currants.